typekit/webfontloader/docs/EVENTS.md

   * `Loading` - This event is triggered when all fonts have been requested.
   * `Active` - This event is triggered when all of the fonts have rendered.
-  * `Inactive` - This event is triggered when the browser does not support linked fonts.
+  * `Inactive` - This event is triggered when the browser does not support linked fonts *or* if none of the fonts could be loaded.
   * `Font Loading` - This event is triggered once for each font that's loaded.
   * `Font Active` - This event is triggered once for each font that renders.
   * `Font Inactive` - This event is triggered if the font can't be loaded.